Growing AI like a Child, at Scale, Safely

 e.g., Piagetian theory of cognitive development, to design our growing up curriculum.

-In addition, we also want to learn from the current success of machine intelligence, specifically the scaling law.
+In addition, we also want to learn from the current success of machine intelligence, specifically the scaling law which has

-Instead of putting growing up and scaling up into opposite camps,
+Instead of putting growing up and scaling up, competence and safety into opposite camps,

-we argue the next step towards human-like artificial general intelligence is to grow AI like a child, at scale.
+we argue the next step towards human-like artificial general safe intelligence is to grow AI like a child, at scale, safely.

 We come together as GrowAI, an open-source community uniting researchers from computer science, cognitive science, psychology, linguistics, philosophy, and beyond.